 The task of adjusting the tripod stand to the desired camera level can sometimes turn irritating and frustrating.
-Tired of fiddling with his tripod, Dr Carl Koch spent four years designing a solution for his tripod related woes.
+Tired of fiddling with his tripod, Dr. Carl Koch spent four years designing a tripod-related woes solution.
 His solution is the Acadalus, a self-leveling tripod head.
 This amazing high-tech Acadalus saves you the trouble of adjusting the various knobs and levers on the stand.
 The Acadalus is modeled on an airplane flight-simulator and features an inclinometer that measures just where the head is and then uses stepper-motors to acquire a level-plane.
-All you need to do is just pop the camera onto the Acadalus and wait a couple seconds.
+All you need to do is pop the camera onto the Acadalus and wait a couple of seconds.
 You can make further adjustments manually by using the D-pad like buttons on the side.
-The genius self leveling tripod head can be used in the studio, plugged into the mains, or you can also hook up the 2800 mAH 18.5 V lithium ion battery which should last you for a day of shooting.
+The genius self-leveling tripod head can be used in the studio plugged into the mains or hook up the 2800 mAH 18.5 V lithium-ion battery that should last you for a day of shooting.

-The high-tech creation is however not affordable to all.
+The high-tech creation is, however, not affordable to all.
 The Acadalus boasts of a $5000 price tag.
-If you wish to buy the battery and charger you are required to shell out an additional $500.
+If you wish to buy the battery and charger, you must shell out an additional $500.
 If you need both the power cable and the battery option, you can add another $100.
-What is more the pricey camera supports pricey cameras like the Leica S2.
+What is more, the pricey camera supports pricey cameras like the Leica S2.